 - If you’ve got a ‘conventional’ or ‘traditional’ style septic system, and you are experiencing and odor, this can be an indication that:

-- Thanks could need pumped*
+- Tanks could need to be pumped*

-- There could be a failed drain field or tanks could be leaking sewage**.
+- There could be a failed drain field or tanks could be leaking sewage**

 - If you’ve got an aerobic treatment system with septic orders coming from the tanks or when sprinklers are enabled, especially if the odor is a strong rotten egg smell, this could indicate the following: